Are all multi-factor authentication systems secure? How to hack an SMS MFA system for $16

 Instead, there are alternative methods that minimise risk, such as WatchGuard's AuthPoint multi-factor authentication solutions.
 Its mobile authentication service generates a unique encrypted key, contains an internal clock to ensure they are temporary, and uses “mobile DNA” to verify each user's phone when granting access to systems and applications: this will block any attacker cloning a user's device if they try to access a protected system, as the device's DNA would be different.
 In addition, the mobile app offers three types of authentication:

-- Push authentication: Secure authentication with one-step/touch approval.
+Secure authentication with one-step/touch approval.
 Allows you to see who is trying to authenticate and where and can block unauthorized access to resources.

-- QR code-based authentication: the mobile camera is used to read a unique, encrypted QR code, with proof that can only be read with the application.
+The mobile camera is used to read a unique, encrypted QR code, with proof that can only be read with the application.
 To complete the authentication, the response must be typed in.

-- Time-based, one-time password (OTP): The dynamic time-based, one-time password is received as displayed and entered during login.
+The dynamic time-based, one-time password is received as displayed and entered during login.

 WatchGuard also offers another method among its AuthPoint solutions, Hardware Tokens.
 These sealed electronic devices generate secure one-time passwords (OTPs) every 30 seconds.
 Companies can use this method as an alternative to mobile tokens to authenticate protected resources.